An ectopic pregnancy occurs when a fertilised egg implants itself outside of the uterus, usually in a fallopian tube.

-- Diarrhoea and vomiting
+- Diarrhoea and vomiting.

-Not all women experience symptoms, in fact some women do not discover that the pregnancy is ectopic until the ultrasound scan.
+In fact, some women do not discover that the pregnancy is ectopic until the ultrasound scan.

-#3: When To Seek Help
+When To Seek Help

-It is important to diagnose an ectopic pregnancy as early as possible, as this may help to avoid further complications.
-You should contact your healthcare provider if you:
+It’s important to diagnose an ectopic pregnancy as early as possible, to help avoid further complications.

 - Experience unusual vaginal bleeding

-- Have persistent abdominal pain
+- Have persistent abdominal pain.